 On export, higher crude oil prices are supporting the stronger demand from abroad.
-Shipment was up 44 per cent in June and 31 per cent in the June quarter, aided by higher petroleum prices, leading to improved availability of foreign exchange, according to Bharat Gianani
+Shipment was up 44 per cent in June and 31 per cent in the June quarter, aided by higher petroleum prices, leading to improved availability of foreign exchange, according to Bharat Gianani of Sharekhan.

 If the current trend continues, export should hit two million in FY19.
 Say analysts at Morgan Stanley, “The rupee's depreciation is making export more lucrative, as is the improving mix, with more Pulsars being exported than ever before.”

 The other margin trigger is a strong show in three-wheelers, where sales grew 66 per cent in June.
 For eight consecutive months, overall three-wheeler volumes have been above 60,000 units a month and the trend is expected to continue, with equal contribution from the home and export markets.

 The street is also keeping an eye on the domestic market, 56 per cent of its volumes.
 The trend of premiumisation is expected to aid Bajaj Auto, the market leader with a 31 per cent share.
 Premium motorcycles are growing at a faster pace than executive and entry-level ones; they now are 24 per cent of volumes as compared to 16.6 per cent in 2010.

 Analysts at Centrum believe growth catalysts such as rising household income and aspirations, and exciting launches which have helped sustain the growth so far, are intact.
 Over last year, the company launched the Avenger Street 180 and Pulsar NS160; it is positioned well to cater for the demand on premium bikes.
 These include the Pulsar range, KTM, Dominar and Avenger.
 It is also expected to launch a mid-segment (250-750cc) motorcycle in collaboration with Triumph in 2020.